min2ha/ukwa-site/content/target/52035/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Hatred, hysteria and lies

 Comments on rancorous article written by leading novelist Julian Barnes for the London Review of books in which he strongly criticises citizens who voted to leave the EU.